-dollars, the Department of Justice itself warns that restitution for criminal penalties is often difficult to enforce, writing, "Realistically, however, the chance of full recovery is very low...it is rare that defendants are able to fully pay the entire restitution amount owed" (Department of Justice, 2021).
+firms, the likelihood of receiving full restitution is low.
+Despite regularly reaching millions of dollars, the Department of Justice itself warns that restitution for criminal penalties is often difficult to enforce, writing, "Realistically, however, the chance of full recovery is very low...it is rare that defendants are able to fully pay the entire restitution amount owed" (Department of Justice, 2021).

 The difficulty of enforcing financial penalties may explain why we find that civil lawsuits are less effective than criminal enforcement.
-Civil lawsuits only impose monetary penalties or exclusion from the Medicare program, penalties that will not have much effect on firms that can simply shut down rather than change their behavior.
+Civil lawsuits only impose monetary penalties or exclusion from the Medicare program, penalties that may not have much effect on firms that can simply shut down rather than change their behavior.
 Conversely, criminal lawsuits can impose jail time on the owners or operators of fraudulent firms, a non-monetary penalty that can be enforced even in the absence of recoverable funds.

-Litigation may also have been ineffective because federal attorneys were unwilling to prosecute beneficiaries for being complicit in ambulance fraud.
-Patients were often a key part of the schemes, with criminal lawsuits alleging they received kickbacks for riding and for referring others - in one particularly striking case, a patient threatened to report ambulance company employees to the police if they did not increase her kickback.
+Litigation may also have been ineffective because federal attorneys were largely unwilling to prosecute beneficiaries for being complicit in ambulance fraud.
+Patients were often a key part of the schemes, with criminal lawsuits alleging they received kickbacks for riding and for referring others.
 Moreover, about 2,000 patients immediately stopped riding in the first three states subject to prior authorization, perhaps reflecting a large faction of complicit beneficiaries.
 Despite such compelling evidence of their widespread involvement, the government has only criminally prosecuted a handful of dialysis patients for ambulance fraud, likely owing to the generally sympathetic nature of dialysis patients as well as the exorbitant costs of imprisoning them in one of the six overcrowded Bureau of Prisons Medical Centers, the highest-severity institutions (Office of the Inspector General, 2015; Federal Bureau of Prisons Clinical Guidance, 2019).

-In addition to the challenge of levying high penalties against proven lawbreakers, litigation may be hampered by the difficulty of detecting and successfully prosecuting illicit behavior at a sufficiently large scale: over 3,000 firms participated in non-emergent ambulance transportation of dialysis patients over our sample period, yet only 98 companies or individuals were ever prosecuted.
+In addition to the challenge of levying high penalties against proven lawbreakers, litigation may be hampered by the difficulty of detecting and successfully prosecuting illicit behavior at a sufficiently large scale: over 3,000 firms participated in non-emergent ambulance transportation of dialysis patients over our sample period, yet fewer than 100 companies or individuals were ever prosecuted.
 That prior authorization was so effective at deterring medically unnecessary rides even after litigators and prosecutors had already made concerted efforts to stop them further reflects a low detection rate.
-For example, the ten lawsuits filed by the Pennsylvania East judicial district were more than any other district, but despite such active litigation, the number of active firms still fell from 83 to 47 in the three months immediately following prior authorization, and the number of rides fell even further: an astounding 87.5% drop from 10,653 to 1,327.
-The large number of firms exiting in the face of regulation, even after extensive prosecution, suggests that criminal enforcement did not do much to deter fraudulent behavior.
+For example, the ten criminal lawsuits filed by the Eastern District of Pennsylvania Department of Justice office were more than any other district, but despite such active litigation, the number of active firms still fell from 83 to 47 in the three months immediately following prior authorization, and the number of rides fell even further: an astounding 87.5% drop from 10,653 to 1,327.
+The large number of firms exiting in the face of regulation, even after extensive prosecution, suggests that criminal enforcement did not do much to deter fraudulent behavior on its own.

 A lack of specialization may partly explain these low detection rates (Landis, 1938).
-Twenty-three different judicial districts were involved in the lawsuits we study, which means 23 different sets of investigators, attorneys, and judges were responsible for understanding the complex nature of this fraud in order to successfully prosecute it.
+Almost two dozen different judicial districts were involved in the lawsuits we study, which means dozens of different investigators, attorneys, and judges were responsible for understanding the complex nature of this fraud in order to successfully prosecute it.
 Moreover, the Department of Justice attorneys who work on health care fraud are responsible for enforcing many other parts of the federal criminal and civil code, as are the judges who try the cases.